-ICON has worked extensively in this area, developing and validating models for investigating a range of therapeutic targets, as part of its own research and development efforts and in partnership with Sponsors.
-These techniques fall broadly into two categories:
+ICON has worked extensively in this area, developing and validating pharmacodynamic models for investigating a range of therapeutic targets, as part of its own research and development efforts and in partnership with Sponsors.
+These specialist techniques fall broadly into two categories.

 Use of healthy volunteer models has proven to be fast and reliable for determining if a drug has the necessary characteristics to be taken forward into more expensive patient trials.
-The dedicated Clinical Pharmacodynamics group at ICON has developed and validated a variety of pharmacodynamic models in a broad range of therapeutic areas including:
+ICON’s Clinical Pharmacodynamics team have developed and validated a variety of pharmacodynamic models in a broad range of therapeutic areas, including:

 - Pain (acute and chronic)